 This lets you know how many people would recommend your company to someone else.
-Word of mouth recommendations and having loyal customers as honest brand advocates is a sure fire way of getting new customers while keeping your retention rate high.
+Word-of-mouth recommendations and having loyal customers as honest brand advocates is a great way to get new customers while keeping your retention rate high.

 You can create such a survey using Survey Monkey.

 It’s worth mentioning that you should try and split test your interactions with cancelling customers.

 The image above shows the original email GrooveHq sent to customers who decided to cancel their account.

 GrooveHq managed to double email response rates to 19% simply by changing their ‘quick question,’ to ‘What made you cancel?’ from ‘Why did you cancel?’